opensearch-project/security-dashboards-plugin/README.md

 Please refer to the [technical documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-security plugin.

+## License

+This code is licensed under the Apache 2.0 License.

 ## Copyright
 Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
 All Rights Reserved.